Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 As soon as you take the exit, you’ll see the access point, which is where you can buy your ticket or present your Lanzarote tourist pass.

 If you’d rather not drive, you can always book a private transfer, which is super convenient.
 In addition, excursions to Timanfaya National Park depart from different locations in Lanzarote, so this is another option if you don’t want to drive.

 Excursions to Timanfaya National Park

 If you prefer to book a tour to Timanfaya National Park, there are different options to choose from.
 For example, this tour leaves from Costa Teguise, Arrecife, Playa Honda, Puerto del Carmen, Puerto Calero, or Playa Blanca.
 It’ll take you to the national park so you can do the Route of the Volcanoes through the Fire Mountains, plus you’ll visit the Cueva de los Verdes and the Jameos del Agua.

-If you love to hike, I recommend this excursion, which departs from Costa Teguise, Playa Blanca, or Puerto del Carmen.
+If you love to hike, I recommend this excursion, one of the best tours in Lanzarote, which departs from Costa Teguise, Playa Blanca, or Puerto del Carmen.
 During the tour, which is led by a hiking guide, you’ll see the most impressive landscapes of Timanfaya National Park.